 Annie is a loggerhead turtle, found on Noordhoek Beach in Cape Town, entangled in a fishing net.
 She was rescued by the NSRI and taken to our turtle rehabilitation centre.
 After 1.5 years of rehabilitation, she was finally released back into the ocean 14 January 2021.
 She was fitted with a satellite tag, thanks to the Department of Environment, Forestry and Fisheries.
 Follow Annie’s journey back in the ocean, as we observe with excitement to see where she swims next.
-You can also follow her (and another loggerhead called Luis) progress on our social media (@aquariumfoundation).
-Luis’ tracking device has since stopped working, but we have all the confidence that nothing serious has happened to him.
+Annie was released together with adult loggerhead Luis and both of their tags have stopped transmitting.
+This happens and when fitting a tag on a turtle, we will never know how long the tag will stay active for.
+We are confident that both Annie and Luis are doing well and enjoying their time in their ocean home.

 Kilometres journeyed: 6 382 km